rsksmart/RSKIPs/IPs/RSKIP502.md

 - 0: Success – Funds were successfully transferred to the Union Bridge contract, and the internal tracking was updated accordingly.
 - -1: Unauthorized caller – The caller is not the Union Bridge contract address.
 - -2: Invalid value – The amount requested, combined with previously requested amounts, exceeds the current locking cap value.
+- -3: Request disabled: - Transfers from the PowPeg to the Union Bridge are currently disabled.
 - -10: Generic error – A non-specific error occurred while processing the request.

 **Event**